hideANDseeksA/hideANDseeksA/README.md

   YOUR_PROJECT_STATUS_1/2/3      → e.g. Active / Completed / WIP
   YOUR_PROJECT_LINK_1/2/3        → real repository URLs
   YOUR_PROJECT_DEMO_1/2/3        → real live demo URLs
-═══════════════════════════════════════════════════════════════
--->
+  assets/rocket-launch.svg  → provided alongside this README;
+                              commit it into an `assets/` folder
+                              next to README.md so the Launch
+                              Sequence animation renders on GitHub ═══════════════════════════════════════════════════════════════ -->